Oral Roberts University Data & Information Overview

 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-ORU is ranked #767 out of 1,715 schools in the nation that were analyzed for overall quality on College Factual's 2022 Best Colleges list.
+ORU is ranked #1,650 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.

 Is It Hard to Get Into ORU?

 Oral Roberts University has an acceptance rate of 78%, which makes it somewhat selective.
 Make sure it's not the only school you apply to, even if it's your school of choice.
 Whether you get in or not will largely depend on how you compare to other applicants.

 About 40% of students accepted to ORU submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 490 and 620.
 Math scores were between 490 and 600.